huwdp/huwcode-documentation/docs/conversionfunctions.md

 ## Cha
 `cha(integer)`

 Converts an ASCII number to a character as type string.
-Cha function requires one argument.
+Cha function requires 1 argument.

 **Code example**